 Want to hear more on how to make client experience a core value at your organization?
 Download Episode 24 of The Account Experience Podcast–Committing to CX at All Levels of the Organization with H&R Block.

 Hello everyone and welcome back to another episode of the Account Experience Podcast.
 And today we have a couple of special guests.
-Yes, couple as in two plus Carrie my co-host Cary T. Self say hello, Cary.
+Yes, couple as in two plus Cary my co-host Cary T. Self say hello, Cary.

 And today we welcome Carla Justino, she's the Client Experience Manager at H&R Block.
 And Hilary Zaharko Vice President of Marketing at H&R Block.
 Welcome ladies.